WPMedia/feed-components/README.md

 Some features use the same logic, so we've added the ability to create shared modules in this monorepo.
 These modules live in `utils`.
 We keep them separate in order to distinguish which packages are fusion themes blocks.

+> Any feature that uses shared modules needs to have its own `.npmrc` file due to the way lerna resolves packages during installation

 We weren't able to find a solution to use the `npm link` approach with shared modules.
 Instead, we'll use prerelease versions to denote "development" versions of these modules:

 - **Before you start work on a shared module, enter prerelease mode.** To enter prerelease mode, run `changesets pre enter {tag}` (see the [changesets prerelease documentation](https://github.com/atlassian/changesets/blob/master/docs/prereleases.md) for more information).
 To be clear who is doing the development, suggest using your initials as the tag.
 The packages will be published as `1.0.1-cw.0`.

 - Use changesets as normal (`changeset add`).
 When you are ready to publish a prerelease, use `changeset version` and then `changetset publish`.
 Once you have a prerelease version published, you can update block dependencies to use it.
-You may also need to run these commands with a `GITHUB_TOKEN` env variable (which should be a [personal Github token](https://github.com/settings/tokens)).
+You may also need to run these commands with a `GITHUB_TOKEN` env variable (which should be a [personal Github token](https://github.com/settings/tokens)). **Before you publish, run `npm run build` from the monorepo root directory.**

+- To test these prereleases in the skeleton, you need to run `npm install` in the block's directory.
+The block linking does not work properly unless the `package-lock.json` file is correctly updated.

-- When you are done testing locally, run `changeset pre exit` to exit prerelease mode and create a new changeset set to capture the changes you have tested in locally.
+- When you are done testing locally, run `changeset pre exit` to exit prerelease mode.
+Commit the changesets you created during the prerelease mode.
+Avoid running `changeset version` once leaving prerelease mode.